jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 #### ReLU Conv1

 ReLU Conv1 is a simple CNN layer.
-We use the TensorFlow slim API _slim.conv2d_ to create a 3x3 stride 2 CNN layer.
+We use the TensorFlow slim API _slim.conv2d_ to create a CNN layer using a 3x3 kernel with stride 2 and ReLU.
+(We use the slim API so the code is more condense and easier to read.)
 ```python
 def conv2d(inputs, kernel, out_channels, stride, padding, name, is_train=True, activation_fn=None):
   with slim.arg_scope([slim.conv2d], trainable=is_train):